SmritiManikand/Software-Testing-Laboratory/EXP4.md

-# Ex.No: 4 check the given number is Armstrong number or not and inspect for failures.
+# Ex.No: 4 Check the given number is Armstrong number or not and inspect for failures.
 ### DATE: 06.09.2024
 ### REGISTER NUMBER : 212221040157
 ### AIM: